pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 ### Defining the application `Rollout`

-The Rollout resource defines how to perform the canary deployment.
+The [Rollout](https://argoproj.github.io/argo-rollouts/features/specification/) resource defines how to perform the canary deployment.

-Our [`rollout-with-analysis`]() template (shown below) does the following:
+Our [`rollout-with-analysis`](https://github.com/pixie-io/pixie-demos/blob/main/argo-rollouts-demo/canary/rollout-with-analysis.yaml) template (shown below) does the following:

 - Runs background analysis to check the canary pod’s HTTP error rate every 30 seconds during deployment.
-If the error rate exceeds the value defined in the AnalysisTemplate, it should fail immediately.
+If the error rate exceeds the value defined in the AnalysisTemplate, the Rollout should fail immediately.
-- At first, only 10% of application traffic is redirected to the Canary.
+- At first, only 10% of application traffic is redirected to the canary.
 This value is scaled up to 50% in the second step.
 Each step has a 60 second pause to give the analysis time to gather multiple values.

 _Note that this canary rollout configuration does not respect the best practices laid out in the beginning of this article.
-Instead, the values are chosen to allow a quick 2 min demo._
+Instead, the values are chosen to allow for a quick 2 min demo._

 ```yaml
 apiVersion: argoproj.io/v1alpha1